chunthebear/cardiac-events-risk-prediction/README.md

-# cardiac events risk prediction
- Risk Prediction of Cardiac Events
+# Risk Prediction of Cardiac Events Using Measurements from Stress Echocardiography Tests